andr-ll/nuti/docs/httpClient.md

 Also response will contain **parsed json** and could return it with a type if it specified as generic (TS only).

+Implemented for convenience with types, but **does not support response stream features**.

 ## Usage

 > **Note**